Foot Stress Fractures Can Be Common Among Runners

 Pain from the fractures occur in the area of the fractures and can be constant or intermittent.
 It will often cause sharp or dull pain with swelling and tenderness.
 Engaging in any kind of activity which involves high impact will aggravate pain.

-If you have any questions please feel free to contact our office located in Centerville, OH .
+If you have any questions please contact our office located in Centerville, OH .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

 Read more about Dealing with Stress Fractures of the Foot and Ankle